Horhik/Instagram2Fedi/Docs.md

 # Instagram2Fedi Docs 📜

 ## How to use
-You can use Instagram2Fedi via docker or just like a python scrip
+You can use Instagram2Fedi via docker or just like a python script

 ### Via Docker